nazarchykur/sb-postgres-flyway/README.md

 * The application uses a PostgreSQL database for data storage.
 You can set up the required services using Docker Compose.
 * The PostgreSQL service will be accessible on localhost:5432, and PgAdmin4 will be accessible on localhost:5050

+## Testing our repositories using Testcontainers

+The project includes unit tests and integration tests using `Testcontainers`.
+Testcontainers allows running tests with a real PostgreSQL container, providing a reliable and consistent testing environment.
+The tests can be found in the `src/test `directory.

+To run the tests, execute the following command: `./gradlew test`

+### Screenshots:

 ![img.png](src%2Fmain%2Fresources%2Fscreenshots%2Fimg.png)